Baxter launches Know your Score campaign, highlighting the importance of early screening to tackle the growing burden of kidney disease in Asia Pacific

 Know Your Score aims to educate the public on their kidney score[1] as a gauge of their kidney health, reinforcing the idea that "knowing your score can save your life".
 The score is measured through the Glomerular Filtration Rate (GFR) test, a simple blood test that quantifies kidney health.
 This simple number – like cholesterol and blood pressure measurements – indicates if a patient needs further check-ups and helps to prevent disease progression.

-Chronic Kidney Disease is on the rise in Asia Pacific and continues to be a major public health problem.
-The Department of Health (DOH) identified kidney diseases as one of the top ten causes of mortality in the Philippines.
-The burden of kidney diseases has, in fact, taken a toll on millions of Filipinos over the years.
-According to DOH, one Filipino dies every hour from kidney failure.

-Nino Torres, a CKD patient who has been on peritoneal dialysis for almost 4 years, said: "Early detection is extremely important to prevent and delay kidney disease progression.
-It is important to consult your doctors for any symptoms and seek for advice on how to best address your current kidney health issues.
-It is important to know your GFR score because it measures the current state of your kidney health.
-Aside from having a healthy lifestyle, it will also help to track your GFR scoring.
-Don't think twice, consult your doctor for any symptoms and know your GFR scoring.
-All these efforts helped me to save my own life!"
+Dr Alvin Ng, Senior Consultant Nephrologist at Mount Elizabeth Novena Hospital, said: "Chronic Kidney Disease (CKD) is often referred to as a 'silent-killer' as an alarming 95% of people with mild CKD do not know they have it and almost half of people with severe CKD are completely unaware they are ill.
+In most cases of progressive kidney disease, the body can adjust to the build-up of toxins and the patient will only feel unwell once their kidney function falls below 15%.
+When this "crash" happens, the patient's kidney function is not likely to return to normal levels."

 "Baxter is committed to reduce the occurrence of CKD through raising awareness of early testing.
 As we mark World Kidney Day across the globe, Baxter emphasises early testing, as knowing your score can be lifesaving.
 Patients diagnosed early can adapt their lifestyle and learn to manage their condition, thus avoiding or postponing the need for dialysis or transplant.
-Today we reiterate our commitment to collaborating with physicians across the entire continuum of care, from prevention and early detection of CKD to kidney failure care," said Dhananjay Rajore, Commercial Director, Baxter Philippines and Myanmar.
+Today we reiterate our commitment to collaborating with physicians across the entire continuum of care, from prevention and early detection of CKD to kidney failure care," said Andrew Frye, President of Baxter Asia Pacific.

 It is available to the general public in ten countries and eight different languages across APAC.